underscoreio/underscoreio/src/html/_posts/2016-07-20-new-speakers-at-scala-exchange-2016.md

 ## How to Apply

 You need to [send us an email][contact].
-You need to do it before August 7th, to give us time to help before the Call for Papers closes.
+You need to do it before August 14th.
 The sooner the better.

 [scalax]: http://scala.exchange